Name Popularity Trends Over Time

 Why is the line flat at zero for some years?

-Share is the percentage of all names; rank is the position among all names that year.
-This page focuses on share to make the trend smooth and comparable across time.
+Share is the percentage of all names in that year that match your name.
+Rank is the position among all names.
+This page focuses on share so the trend remains smooth and comparable over time.

 Choosing With Confidence

-Whether you dream of a rare firefly or a friendly classic, trends help you see the path.
-When the curve and your heart line up, that’s your sign.
-Take a breath, try the name in a sentence, and imagine it on future birthday cakes.
-If it still twinkles, you’ve found your star.
+Whether you dream of a rare firefly or a friendly classic, trends help you see the path more clearly.
+When the curve and your heart line up, that is often a good sign.
+Try the name in a sentence, imagine it through the years, and see whether it still twinkles.

 Una’s final whisper: names are little constellations we carry.
 May yours shine exactly the way you want for today, tomorrow, and far beyond.